 Can I enter my Silver Lining Awards images into future AIPP print competitions?

-YES you can - so long as your images adhere to the rules of the print competition at that time.
+YES you can - so long as your images adhere to the rules of the print competition at that time and you are eligible to enter the awards in question (note that our State Awards are exclusively open to AIPP members only).
 Please note that some of the AIPP Silver Lining Awards rules are different from the AIPP print awards rules.
 Entering an image into the Silver Lining Awards, however, does not automatically mean you cannot enter it in future AIPP print awards.

 Can I enter images that I have entered into other photography competitions?

 YES you can!
-So long as the image has not been entered into any previous AIPP print awards before, you may enter it into the Silver Lining Awards.
+So long as the image has not been entered into any previous AIPP print or online awards before, you may enter it into the 2021 Silver Lining Awards.

 Can I enter images that I have created as a participant in a workshop or tutorial?

 No, you cannot.
 The exception is if you were running or teaching the workshop or tutorial, in which case you may enter any images captured.
-In addition, students are exempt from this and may enter images captured at a workshop or tutorial.
+In addition, students are exempt from this and may enter images captured in class, or at a workshop or tutorial.